Tobai24/logos/README.md

 ### 📱 **On Telegram:**

 1. Open Telegram and search for **Logos Bible Bot**.
-2. Ask any Bible-related question or seek advice, and **Logos** will respond with Bible-based answers and scriptural backing.
+2. Ask any Bible-related question or seek advice, and **Logos** will respond with Bible-based answers, contextual meanings, and scriptural backing.

 ### 💻 **On the Web:**